Submitting a Job on Quest

 Examples of submitting interactive and batch jobs to the Quest compute nodes.

+Small test scripts and applications can be run directly on the Quest login nodes, but if you are going to use any significant computational resources (more than 4 cores and/or 4GB of RAM) or run for more than about an hour, you need to submit a job to request computational resources from the Quest compute nodes.
 Jobs can be submitted to the Quest compute nodes in two ways: Interactive jobs, which are particularly useful for GUI applications, or Batch jobs, which are the most common jobs on Quest.
-Interactive jobs are appropriate for GUI applications like Stata, or interactively testing and prototyping scripts; they should generally use a small number of cores (< 6) and be of short duration (a few hours).
+Interactive jobs are appropriate for GUI applications like Stata, or interactively testing and prototyping scripts; they should generally use a small number of cores (fewer than 6) and be of short duration (a few hours).
 Batch jobs are appropriate for jobs with no GUI interface, and they can accommodate large core counts and long duration (up to a week).

 Example Submission Script

 The first line of the script loads the bash shell.
-Lines that begin with #MSUB are interpreted by Moab.
-Until Moab acquires the resources, no other line in this script is executed.
-In these lines, # is needed; it is not a comment character when used in #MSUB.
+Lines that begin with #SBATCH are interpreted by Slurm.
+Until Slurm places the job on a compute node, no other line in this script is executed.
+In these lines, # is needed; it is not a comment character when used with #SBATCH.